The Four-Stage OCM Course redesign has been completed.

 Our favorite tees are those that blend with the surrounds and barely look like tees at all.
 Whilst they need to be functional areas with enough flat spaces to play from (and to avoid wearing), a little contour surrounding the tees helps give them a natural appearance.
 At Bonnie Doon there have been many occasions where it has been possible to link tees to the previous green using short grass.
 This approach is common on the sandbelt and aside from promoting a feeling of ‘flow’ to the golf course; it provides a simpler and more aesthetically pleasing alternative to rough or paths.

 Quality roughs are an important part of the long-term vision and character of the golf course at Bonnie Doon.
-These were at their best last spring when the wonderful brown and red colours contrasted beautifully with the lush, rich green fairways.
-This will be the style we will be developing at Bonnie Doon.
+Our focus is on maintaining beautiful brown and rust colours to provide contrast to our brilliant green fairways.

 Use of Water